Big-Life-Lab/PHES-ODM/metadata.md

 -   **qualityFlag**: Does the reporter suspect quality issues with the value of this measurement?
 (Boolean)

 -   **notes**: Any additional notes.

-## Site (Site.csv) <span id="Site"><span>

-The site of wastewater sampling, including several *defaults* that can be used to populate new samples upon creation.

--   **ID**: (Primary Key) Unique identifier for the location where wastewater sample was taken.

--   **name**: Given name to the site.
-Location name could be a treatment plant, campus, institution or sewer location, etc.

--   **description**: Description of wastewater site (city, building, street, etc.) to better identify the location of the sampling point.

--   **reporter.ID**: (Foreign key) Links with the reporter that is responsible for the data.

--   **type**: Type of site or institution where sample was taken.

-    -   `airplane`: Airplane
-    -   `correctionalFacility`: Federal or provincial correctional facility or jail
-    -   `elementarySchool`: Elementary school
-    -   `hospital`: Hospital
-    -   `lagoon`: Lagoon
-    -   `longTermCareFacility`: Long-term care facility
-    -   `sewageTruck`: Sewage truck
-    -   `universityCampus`: University campus or resident
-    -   `WWTP`: Wastewater treatment plant
-    -   `other`: Other

--   **typeOther**: Description of site where the site is other.
-See `siteType`.
-If `institution` consider placing things like `meat plant' or description of institute, etc, If`airplane consider identifying the flight number.

--   **accessType**: Access point or where the sample was collected at the site.

-    -   `SAPFlowWater`: Sewer access point flowing water
-    -   `SAPStandingWater`: Sewer access point standing water
-    -   `treatPlantInfluent`: Treatment plant influent
-    -   `treatPlantPrimarySludge`: Primary treatment sludge
-    -   `treatPlantEffluent`: Treatment plant effluent
-    -   `buildingCleanout`: Building clean out
-    -   `propertyLineCleanout`: Property line clean out
-    -   `lagoonInfluent`: Wastewater treatment lagoon influent
-    -   `lagoonEffluent`: Wastewater treatment lagoon effluent
-    -   `other`: An other type of access point.
-Add description to `accessTypeOther`.

--   **accessTypeOther**: Description of an access point not listed in `accessType`.

--   **sample.typeDefault**: Used as default when a new sample is created for this site.
-See `type` in `Sample` table.

--   **sample.typeOtherDefault**: Used as default when a new sample is created for this site.
-See `typeOther` in `Sample` table.

--   **sample.collectionDefault**: Used as default when a new sample is created for this site.
-See `collection` in `Sample` table.

--   **sample.collectOtherDefault**: Used as default when a new sample is created for this site.
-See `collectionOther` in `Sample` table.

--   **sample.storageTempCDefault**: Used as default when a new sample is created for this site.
-See `storageTempC` in `Sample` table.

--   **measurement.fractionAnalyzedDefault**: Used as default when a new measurement is created for this site.
-See `fractionAnalyzed` in `Measurement` table.

--   **geoLat**: Site geographical location, latitude in decimal coordinates, ie.: (45.424721)

--   **geoLong**: Site geographical location, longitude in decimal coordinates, ie.: (-75.695000)

--   **notes**: Any additional notes.

--   **Polygon.ID**: (Foreign key) Links with the Polygon table, this should encompass the area that typically drains into this site.

--   **sewerNetworkFileLink**: Link to a file that has any detailed information about the sewer network associated with the site (any format).

--   **sewerNetworkFileBLOB**: A file BLOB that has any detailed information about the sewer network associated with the site (any format).

 ## Reporter (Reporter.csv) <span id="Reporter"><span>